MicrosoftDocs/Viva/Viva/insights/personal/teams/viva-insights-protect-time.md

 * [Start a virtual commute](viva-insights-virtual-commute.md) to end your day.

 >[!Note]
->The images on this page represent the latest experience as part of a rolling release with an expected general availability by the end of March 2022.
+>The images on this page represent the latest experience as part of a rolling release with an expected general availability by the end of April 2022.

 ![Protect time screenshot.](Images/protect-t3.png)